It's a scandal that England continues to withhold PrEP.

 It has now been one year since the 10,000 place PrEP Impact Trial started enrolling people across England.
 This was in stark contrast to Scotland where the drug has been routinely available via the NHS and via an uncapped pilot in Wales, both since July 2017.
 With Northern Ireland also now providing uncapped access to PrEP.
 The decision to have a capped trial in England followed a legal battle that saw NHS England try to shirk its responsibilities to provide the drug, arguing it was down to local councils to pay for PrEP as part of routine sexual health services.

 HIV, sexual health and wider equalities organisations cautiously welcomed the start of the PrEP trial but noted with concern that a trial – and a capped trial at that- was flawed and would never measure real demand and ensure access to PrEP for all who needs it.
-Less than 10 months into the three year trial, our fears were realised when of the near 9,000 places that had been allocated for gay and bisexual men, several trial sites were having to turn people away due to being completely full.
+Less than 10 months into the three year trial, our fears were realised when of the near 9,000 places that had been allocated for gay and bi men, several trial sites were having to turn people away due to being completely full.
 This saw the UK Government include a commitment to extend the trial by 3,000 places as part of the LGBT Action Plan and NHS England take action to make this a reality.

-But this temporary solution is not sustainable and it’s now estimated that all places for gay and bisexual men will be filled as soon as January 2019.
+But this temporary solution is not sustainable and it’s now estimated that all places for gay and bi men will be filled as soon as January 2019.
 As things stand this means that no one in this population will be able to access PrEP via the NHS in England for the foreseeable future – potentially until the end of the trial in late 2021.
 This is a crisis waiting to happen.

 This is a crisis waiting to happen.